sheasyve/super-mario-rl/experiments/experiment1/README.md

 ## Recommendations for Next Experiments

+1. The number one thing is probably organising the code.
+It's super messy right now, we've just scraped together a functioning prototype.
+Making easy entrypoints to mess with parameters would be super nice.
+2. Getting things to run faster seems like a priority.
+3. Messing with the reward function, input features, action space.
+No particular order that I can think of but I think these all need to be done.
-Getting things to run faster seems like a priority.
-Other than that, messing with the reward function, input features, action space and PPO hyperparameters are good bets for where to go next.
+4. PPO hyperparameters are good bets for where to go next.
 I think at this stage we should probably focus more on reward function/input features/action space.